NoxHarmonium/moussaka-client/README.md

 ##### In The Browser:

-Install the package through bower.
+- Install the package through bower.
 ```bash
 bower install moussaka-client-js
 ```
 The minified and non minified file will be accessable at '/bower_components/moussaka-client-js/dist/'.
-Then choose your favourite way to load up the module
+Then choose your favourite way to load up the module:

 - Use browserify and the node module.
 - Consume it with CommonJS